As an Amazon Associate I earn from qualifying purchases.

 Of course, we put together a Harry Potter dessert table as well.

-The mini Honeydukes deserves a quick mention here (because so many treats and so much work and so much sugar!)- I’m working on a post that links to the PILE of printables we used to put it together.
+The mini Honeydukes deserves a quick mention here (because so many treats and so much work and so much sugar!)- that post links to the PILE of printables we used to put it together.

 HARRY POTTER PARTY DECORATIONS